 Vegan gingerbread cookies are perfect for a Christmas cookie exchange.
 Then again, why wait for the holidays?
 Vegan gingerbread cookies are wonderful year-round (and you don't have to roll them out into shapes, just form them into flat balls if you're making them outside of the holidays).
-These cookies are made with molasses, egg replacer, cinnamon, nutmeg and cloves.
+These cookies are made with molasses, egg replacer, cinnamon, nutmeg, and cloves.

 Note that with this recipe, you'll need to plan in advance, as the dough does need to be chilled for at least an hour or two, and up to overnight.

-The molasses in these vegan gingerbread cookies keeps them super soft, which I absolutely love in a cookie, but, as one reviewer pointed out, if you're looking to construct gingerbread houses, you'll need something that turns out a bit firmer.
+The molasses in these vegan gingerbread cookies keeps them super soft, which I absolutely love in a cookie, but, as one reviewer pointed out if you're looking to construct gingerbread houses, you'll need something that turns out a bit firmer.
 But these gingerbread cookies are great for decorating, or for people like me who love super soft gingerbread cookies!
-They cookies can be baked just rolled into small balls, or, you can roll them out and cut them into shapes and decorate them with any kind of vegan icing.
+The cookies can be baked just rolled into small balls, or, you can roll them out and cut them into shapes and decorate them with any kind of vegan icing.

 Either way, enjoy your homemade vegan holiday gingerbread cookies!

-- 1 cup sugar
+1 cup granulated sugar

 1 cup molasses

-- 2 tablespoon apple cider vinegar
+2 tablespoons apple cider vinegar

-- 5 cups flour
+5 cups all-purpose flour

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1 1/2 teaspoon baking soda
+1 1/2 teaspoons baking soda

-- 1 tablespoon ginger
+1 tablespoon ground ginger

-- 1 1/2 teaspoon cinnamon
+1 1/2 teaspoons ground cinnamon

-- 1 teaspoon cloves
+1 teaspoon ground cloves

-- 1/2 teaspoon nutmeg
+1/2 teaspoon ground nutmeg

-Add the prepared egg replacer, the molasses and the apple cider vinegar and set aside.
+Add the prepared egg replacer, molasses, and apple cider vinegar and set aside.

-In a separate bowl, sift together the flour, salt, baking soda, ginger, cinnamon, cloves and nutmeg to combine well.
+In a separate bowl, sift together the flour, salt, baking soda, ginger, cinnamon, cloves, and nutmeg to combine well.

-Refrigerate for at least two hours or overnight if possible.
+Refrigerate for at least 2 hours or overnight if possible.
 This will help the cookie dough to become firm.
 You can skip this step if you're baking regular ball cookies, but, if you're going to cut the dough into shapes, you won't want to skip the refrigeration.

-Pre-heat oven to 375 F.
+Preheat oven to 375 F.

 Place on cookie sheets and bake for 6 to 8 minutes until done.